 Milk from cow’s has a lot of benefits such as calcium and protein, but there are some connections to acne, too.
 It seems that whole, part-skim, and skim milk may all increase issues with acne.
 Thankfully, no current studies have shown that dairy cheese or yogurt contributes to acne. *Turns to cheese to cope*

 Smoking and excessive alcohol are commonly known as baddies to your skin and with good reason.
 A large study found that heavy alcohol use (or more than 8 drinks per week) was associated with increased facial lines, under-eye puffiness, and facial volume loss.

 Alcohol can also cause what’s known as oxidative stress, which has been associated with worsened acne, according to a small study.
 Stick to only a moderate amount of alcohol per week or even less to keep the effects on your skin minimal.

 Does eating chocolate really cause teenage zits?

-We are sad to say that some research does point to the fact that eating too much chocolate may increase your likelihood of developing pimples, even more so than eating jelly beans.
-If you’re a milk chocolate lover, it may be bad-news-bears for you.
-A recent study in the Journal of the Academy of Nutrition and Dietetics suggests that a diet rich in sugar-packed foods is linked to acne.
+We are sad to say that a small study pointed to the fact that eating too much chocolate may increase your likelihood of developing pimples.
+If you’re a milk chocolate lover, it may be even more bad-news-bears.
+Another small study suggested that a diet rich in sugar-packed foods is linked to acne.

 In other words, stress-eating chocolate is probably not the best idea.
-If you must have your daily chocolate fix, reach for the dark stuff, which typically contains way less sugar than milk chocolate.
+If you need a daily chocolate fix, reach for the dark stuff, which typically contains less sugar than milk chocolate.